 The Cat Act 2011 requires all cats from the age of six months, be sterilised, microchipped and registered.
-A one year, three year or lifetime option is available, with the registration applying from the date of the application until 31 October.
+Cat registrations will apply from the date of registration until 31 October each year.

 The maximum penalty for having an unregistered cat is $5,000.